aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Stagger Mode

-When there are a lot of labels with long values, especially containing category names, the {api:anychart.core.axes.Linear#staggerLines}staggerLines(){api} method becomes quite useful.
-It sets a number of staggered lines:
+Stagger mode is a setting that allows to place labels into several lines.
+Use the {api:anychart.core.axes.Linear#staggerMode} and the {api:anychart.core.axes.Linear#staggerLines}staggerLines(){api} methods to enable and configure this mode:

 ```
-// enabling stagger mode
+// enable stagger mode
 var xAxis = staggerLabels.xAxis();
 xAxis.staggerMode(true);
-// adjusting settings for stagger mode
+// adjust settings for stagger mode
 xAxis.staggerLines(2);
 ```